Integration: APIs, data flows, stability

-From integration pillar to calculator and references focused on low-risk connectivity.
+From the integration service page to calculator and references focused on low-risk connectivity.

 Comparison: RPA vs API integration4) Calculator